Rush Hour (1998 film): Plot

 On the last day of British rule of Hong Kong on June 30, 1997, Detective Inspector Lee of the Royal Hong Kong Police Force leads a raid at the wharf, hoping to arrest the unidentified, anonymous crime lord Juntao.
 He finds only Sang, Juntao's right-hand man, who escapes in a boat.
 Lee recovers numerous Chinese cultural treasures stolen by Juntao, which he presents as a farewell victory gift to his departing superiors, Chinese consul Solon Han and British police commander Thomas Griffin.

 Two months later after Han takes up his new diplomatic post in Los Angeles, Han's daughter Soo Yung is kidnapped by Sang while on her way to school.
-Han calls Lee to assist in the case, but the FBI, fearing that Lee's involvement could cause an international incident, pawns him off on the LAPD.
-Detective James Carter, a talented but obnoxious LAPD officer who is disliked by the rest of his precinct for his self-aggrandizing attitude, is tricked into "babysitting" Lee as punishment for botching a sting operation under the guise of an arms deal.
+Han calls Lee to assist in the case, but the FBI, fearing that Lee's involvement could cause an international incident, palms him off on the LAPD.
+Detective James Carter, an LAPD officer who is disliked by the rest of his precinct for his self-aggrandizing attitude, is tricked into "babysitting" Lee as punishment for botching a sting operation under the guise of an arms deal.
 Carter has long fantasized about joining the FBI and believes he has been selected for an important case.
-But when Carter finds out he’s been deceived, he decides to solve the kidnapping himself.
+However, after finding out he has been deceived, Carter decides to solve the kidnapping himself.
 Carter takes Lee on a sightseeing tour, keeping him away from the embassy while contacting informants about the kidnapping.
 Lee gets into trouble at a bar when Carter tells him to follow his lead, resulting in Lee calling a black bartender the N-word, unaware it is offensive.
-Several black patrons attack Lee as a result, forcing him to defeat them.
+Black patrons attack Lee as a result, forcing him to defeat them.
 Carter tries to prevent Lee from leaving him but Lee makes his own way to the Chinese Consulate, where Han and the FBI await news about his daughter.
 While arguing with Special Agent in Charge Warren Russ, Carter unwittingly negotiates with Sang, arranging a $50 million ransom drop.